-Alfa Insurance and Alabama Farmers Federation employees got a fresh taste of agriculture when seven farms from south and central Alabama sold produce and other goods at the Alfa Farmers Market June 27.
+Alfa Insurance and Alabama Farmers Federation employees got a fresh taste of agriculture when seven farms from south and central Alabama sold produce at the Alfa Farmers Market June 27.

-The annual event, held at Alfa’s home office in Montgomery, allowed employees to buy farm-fresh produce, homemade baked items, jams, jellies and more fan-favorites in time for the Fourth of July.
+The annual market day, held at Alfa’s Montgomery home office, allowed employees to buy farm-fresh produce, homemade baked items, jams, jellies and other goods just in time for the Fourth of July.

 Alfa claims auditor Debora Woodson said the market day reduces time spent looking for produce after work.
 She said she was especially excited to try the sour cream pound cake from Pintlala Pantry.

-The market provides a convenient opportunity for employees to support local agriculture while stocking up on fresh produce, said Alabama Fruit & Vegetable Growers Association (AFVGA) Intern Caleb Hicks.
+The market provides a convenient opportunity for employees to support local agriculture while stocking up on fresh produce, said the Alabama Fruit & Vegetable Growers Association’s (AFVGA) Caleb Hicks.

-John Aplin of Aplin Farms in Slocomb said he enjoys meeting Alfa employees and explaining where produce comes from.
-He also explains how to care for the food after it’s purchased.
+John Aplin of Aplin Farms in Slocomb said he enjoys meeting Alfa employees and explaining where produce comes from and how to care for the food after it’s purchased.

 “We used to sell tomatoes all over the U.S. and Canada, but now we make our living selling our produce at farmers markets,” Aplin said.
 “This gives us the opportunity to interact with our customers and create a lasting relationship.”